dhanushh02/Web-Dev-Projects/TinDog-Project/README.md

 # Tindog

 Tindog is a fun and engaging dating site for dogs.
-This project includes the initial HTML structure and CSS styling to create a responsive and visually appealing web application.
+This project includes the HTML structure and CSS styling to create a responsive and visually appealing web application.

 ## Features